• Facebook

 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

-As we’ve begun our history lessons this year, Exploration through the Revolutionary War, we’ve been learning so much about early explorers such as the Vikings.
+We’ve been learning so much about early explorers such as the Vikings.

-From reading fun books to STEM projects, this Viking Unit gave us a vast insight to where exploration began and helped set the stage for the Age of Exploration.
 Studying the Vikings is not a standard that is mandated by our state, but I still wanted the kids to be interested in these explorers who were instrumental in changing the world.

 There are many options for studying about the Vikings, but my love for hands-on learning drove me to find STEM projects to keep my engineering minded kids engaged.